FEUP-LEIC-ES-2022-23/2LEIC14T3/docs/ProductVision.md

 ### Main Features
 Indicate an  initial/tentative list of high-level features - high-level capabilities or desired services of the system that are necessary to deliver benefits to the users (cf. RUP).
- - Feature 1 - Short description
+ - Feature XPTO - Short description
- - Feature 2 - Short description
+ - Feature ABCD - Short description
 ...

 ### Assumptions and dependencies